bxparks/AceTime/docs/clock_system_clock.md

 `time()` function on a POSIX or Unix compatible environment with a `time.h` header file.
 It is currently activated only for EpoxyDuino (https://github.com/bxparks/EpoxyDuino) but it could possibly to useful in other environments, I don't know.
-Currently, it's used only for testing purposes.
+Currently, it's used only for testing.

 ```C++
 class UnixClock: public Clock {